vadimonus/moodle-quizaccess_ipaddresslist/README.md

 Usage
 -----
-Visit admin page to configure IP adress list.
+Visit admin page to configure IP address list.
 When you setup quiz, you may select any named IP list.
 Selecting none means that this limitation will not apply.

 Author